thi-ng/tpl-umbrella-zig/README.md

 ## Requirements

-This template is configured for recent dev versions (0.11.0-dev-xxxx) of Zig, which have several differences to the previous build system (v0.10.1 or earlier).
+This template is configured for recent Zig versions (v0.11.0 or newer), which include several breaking changes to the earlier build system.
 You can download the latest version from the Zig website or (my own preferred method) using [asdf](https://asdf-vm.com/) to install it (even just locally for this project):

 ```bash
 # asdf supports multiple versions of a tool, here to install latest dev version